List of available trips

 Should you need to cancel your son’s place on a school trip, please let us know as soon as possible.
 Trips are run on a not-for-profit basis and we have to make commitments for transport, accommodation, instructors and equipment.
 Where possible we will refund monies you have paid for a trip – particularly if we are able to find another child to take your son’s place.
 Even then, it is possible that there will be a small cost involved in changing the name on a flight ticket for a trip abroad.
 However, if another child does not take your son’s place, we may not be able to make any refund.

 For our trips abroad which involve greater expense, we will formally offer your son a place, and will list the names of other boys taking part.
-Provided that you notify us that your son does not wish to take part within four weeks of receiving our offer of a place on a trip abroad, we will refund your deposit in full (unless the letter about the trip gives a different deadline).
+Provided that you notify us that your son does not wish to take part within two weeks of receiving our offer of a place on a trip abroad, we will refund your deposit in full (unless the letter about the trip gives a different deadline).
 Thereafter, refunds will depend on the circumstances listed above.

 Change of plans